rafaelperazzo/cc0043/checklist.md

 npx react-native init NOME_DO_SEU_PROJETO --version 0.70.0
 ```

-## Abrar a pasta do projeto no VsCode e let's code!
+## Abra a pasta do projeto no VsCode e let's code!